tonyboutwell/Quantum-Geometric-Computing/QGC_White_Paper.md

 ### 4.3 The `κ`-Aware Scheduler (The AI Pilot)

-The G-VM's scheduler is an intelligent control system that uses these principles.
-Its policy is simple and powerful:
-1.  **Compute** the evolution using the fast, classical geometric engine.
-2.  **Sense** the geometric complexity at each step by calculating `κ`.
-3.  **React:** If `κ` exceeds the `0.85` threshold, **trigger a hardware refresh.** The G-VM performs a small, constant-cost UL-2/UL-3 measurement on the physical quantum hardware to get a new, perfectly accurate "GPS fix" on the state's geometry before proceeding.
-This policy is implemented and validated in our final G-VM prototype.
+The G-VM's scheduler is an intelligent control system.
+Its policy is to **compute** using the fast, classical geometric engine, **sense** the geometric complexity at each step by calculating `κ`, and **react**.
+If `κ` exceeds the `0.85` threshold, it **triggers a hardware refresh,** performing a small, constant-cost UL-2/UL-3 measurement on the physical quantum hardware to get a new, perfectly accurate "GPS fix" on the state's geometry before proceeding.

 ---